Skip to main content

 • Mental health: Suffering with mental health disorders can be a risk factor for turning to substances like drugs and alcohol as means of coping with these conditions.

 Suffering with dual diagnosis can make life extremely difficult.
-Receiving dual diagnosis treatment as soon as possible can help you to regain control of your life, and start to live a normal life again with minimal impact of the mental health conditions and substance abuse problems.
+Receiving treatment as soon as possible can help you to regain control of your life, and start to live a normal life again with minimal impact of the mental health conditions and substance abuse problems.
 The sooner you seek help, the better you will feel.

 Dual Diagnosis Treatment in Lexington, KY